AleksaMCode/AMx64/README.md

 `instruction operands ; comment`

-<p align="justify">It doesn't support labels and multiline commands that are created in NASM using the backslash character (\) as the line continuation character. </p>
+<p align="justify">It doesn't support labels and multiline commands that are available in NASM using the backslash character (\) as the line continuation character. </p>

 <p align="justify">AMASM places no restrictions on white space within a line: labels may have white space before them, or instructions may have no space before them, or anything.
 The colon after a label is also optional.</p>